-Peaches are one of the fruits that just scream summer to me.
-Watermelon, strawberries, blueberries, and cherries are also some of my favorite summer fruits.
-After I enjoyed a few perfectly ripe peaches a couple weeks ago, I decided to tinker with making a Fresh Peach Moonshine Recipe.
-Summer in a jar!
+Watermelon, strawberries, blueberries, and cherries my favorite summer fruits, however, once peach season starts in late summer I only have eyes for them!
+After I enjoyed a few perfectly ripe peaches a couple weeks ago (and yes the juice was dribbling down my chin and arms...the best), I decided to tinker with making a Fresh Peach Moonshine Recipe.
+And boy did it turn out delicious!

-If you follow me on social or visit this site often, you know that I enjoy cocktails, wine and making interesting libations like my very popular Apple Pie Moonshine and Chocolate Moonshine.
+If you follow me on Instagram, Pinterest or Facebook or visit this site often, you know that I enjoy cocktails, wine and making interesting libations like my very popular Apple Pie Moonshine and Chocolate Moonshine.
 While my husband enjoys beer, bourbon, scotch, whiskey, and gin.
 Between us, I think we have all the bases covered, lol!

-Last summer, I tinkered with a Blueberry Moonshine last however it didn’t thrill me like the other two do, so I figured I would move on to peaches.
+Last summer, I tinkered with a Blueberry Moonshine, however it didn't thrill me like the others I make, so I figured I would move on to peaches.

-I grabbed a bunch of fresh peaches and got down to it.
+I grabbed a bunch of fresh peaches (from a New Jersey farm) and got down to it.
 I let the moonshine sit for a week after I made it and then I decided to strain out all of the pulp.
 One of my friends said she likes pulp and that I should leave it in, however, I just had a feeling that most would enjoy this moonshine better pulp-free.

 If you are looking for something fun to make that has a kick!
 Try making a batch of this Fresh Peach Moonshine Recipe.
 I served it in disposable shot glasses.
 Just tell everyone to hold on to their glass, lol!
 Because the will most likely want more!

-If you enjoy making fun concoctions for parties and food gifts, check out my Apple Pie Moonshine (one of the most popular recipes of Souffle Bombay…an oldie but a goodie!).
-I call it “A party IN a jar!”
+If you enjoy making homemade moonshines and other fun boozy recipes for parties and food gifts, check out my Apple Pie Moonshine (one of the most popular recipes of Souffle Bombay...an oldie but a goodie!).
+I call it "A party IN a jar!"

 And my Chocolate Moonshine or Chocolate Liquor...whatever you want to call it, its INSANELY delicious and decadent!
 It's kind of like a boozy chocolate shake OR the chocolate martini of your dreams!